First-Generation Student Initiatives is a program of the

 First Forward Institution

-The University of Michigan – Ann Arbor is proud to be named as a First-Gen Forward Institution by the NASPA Center for First-generation Student Success.
+The University of Michigan – Ann Arbor is proudly recognized as a First-Gen Forward Network Member Institution by NASPA’s FirstGen Forward.
 This designation recognizes our commitment to improving the experience and outcomes of first-generation college students.

 Social Share Buttons and Icons powered by Ultimatelysocial